 Most primroses are spring blooming, but some start flowering in mid- to late winter in mild climates, and a few bloom in early summer.
 Some go dormant in late fall or winter; mark their location before they disappear.

 Nearly all are good plants for the woodland garden.Primula alpicola

-To 4–10 in. high, 8 in. wide.
-Leaves similar to those of polyanthus primrose.
+Grows to 4–10 in. high and 8 in. wide.
+Leaves are similar to those of polyanthus primrose.
 Evergreen in milder climates.
-Clustered flowers are bright yellow, fragrant, 1/2–1 in. wide, produced in early spring.Lovely naturalized in wild garden or rock garden.
+Clustered flowers are bright yellow, fragrant, 1/2–1 in. wide, produced in early spring.
+Plant is lovely naturalized in a wild garden or rock garden.
 Charming but not as sturdy as polyanthus primrose.Primula vialii

 Grows to 1–2 ft. high and 1 ft. wide.
 Oblong, irregularly toothed, hairy leaves to 8 in. long.
 Dense, narrow, 3–5-in.-long spikes of fragrant flowers to 1/2 in. wide on erect stems.
 Violet blue, opening from red buds.
 Late spring or early summer.
 Not long-lived but quite easy to grow from seed.
 Use in rock gardens.Primula vulgaris

 Grows to 8 in high and 1 ft. wide.
 Leaves are much like those of polyanthus primrose.
 Evergreen in milder climates.
 Borne singly; vigorous garden strains often bear 2 or 3 per stem.
 Flowers are white, yellow, red, blue, brown, bronze, or wine colored.
 Early spring.
 Good in woodland gardens, as edging, or in containers.

 Native to South Africa.
 Grown for their profuse show of cheerful yellow daisies over a long season.
 Le...

 From northeast Asia Minor.
 Dense spikes of bright blue, urn-shaped flowers top 8-in. stems.
 Folige is ...